 1. Register on the electoral roll

-If you haven't already registered to vote, doing so could help to improve your credit score.
+If you haven't already registered to vote, doing so could help to boost your credit score.
 This is because it makes it much easier for credit referencing agencies and lenders to confirm who you say you are, and that all of the information you've provided is accurate.
 To check whether you're on the electoral register, you'll need to contact your local Electoral Registration Officer — you can find out how to do this through Your Vote Matters.

 2. Check for any mistakes in your file